MariaXouri/Assignment2/README.md

 **EFFECTIVENESS=PERFORMANCE/COST** we want this fraction to be as big as possible (small cost and high performance)...

 **EFFECTIVENESS=5x + 3y + 1.5z +1w +1q / 5x + 5y + 5z + 3w + 1q**

+Some of the values that we tried are:

+1) cacheline size = 16

+   l1 dcache size = 32 kB

+   l1 icache size = 16 kB

+   l2 cache size = 1 MB

+   associativity = 1

+  EFFECTIVENESS

 According to the type, the most efficient cpu comes from small l1i cache like 32kB or 64kB,